 Academic units (such as departments or colleges) may have admission requirements in addition to those of the Graduate College.
 Many graduate programs require scores from a national admissions test such as the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), or the Miller Analogies Test (MAT).
 Some programs require the submission of a portfolio, letters of recommendation, or a statement of goals.
 Applicants should contact the academic unit regarding specific admission and application requirements.

 Submission of an Application

-U.S. citizens and permanent residents should submit the following in one envelope (clearly labeled "application") to
+U.S. citizens and permanent residents should submit the following items: